Frederick L. Bunol

 Outside of Bankruptcy Court, Mr. Bunol represents clients in commercial litigation, entity startups, commercial transactions, construction law, as well as real estate disputes and transactions.
 Mr. Bunol is a licensed property and casualty insurance agent.
 This licensure as well as his experience handling clients claims arising out of the BP oil spill informs his work on business interruption claims.

 Mr. Bunol was born in New Orleans and graduated from Brother Martin High School in 1996.
 After obtaining his Bachelor of Finance as well as his law degree from LSU, Mr. Bunol began his practice of law at the Derbes Law Firm.
-Mr. Bunol is an active member of the Jefferson Bar Association, currently serving as its President and is an active committee member of the Judge Jerry A. Brown Louisiana Bankruptcy American Inn of Court.
+Mr. Bunol is an active member of the Jefferson Bar Association, serving as its President in 2022, and is an active committee member of the Judge Jerry A. Brown Louisiana Bankruptcy American Inn of Court.
 Mr. Bunol annually competes in the Hogs for the Cause fundraiser as a member of the Swine Spectators team and cooks in the Jambalaya Cook-off (Buddy Walk fundraiser) for the Down Syndrome Association of Greater New Orleans.
 He lives in New Orleans with his wife and three children.